Bath is home to a whole host of places to eat, whatever your taste or budget. Head to the city on a foodie break and enjoy a feast in and around Bath.

 The Bell Inn is home to a range of award-winning ales with an exciting programme of live music, while Circo Bar & Lounge offers a lively venue to dance the night away and an extensive cocktail menu.
 For a touch of sophistication, head to Vino Vino, an independent wine and cocktail bar with an impressive menu, sure to please any wine connoisseur.

 After whetting your appetite at Bath's pubs and bars, finish your foodie break with dinner at one of the city's distinctive and superb local restaurants.
-Head to Acorn Vegetarian Kitchen for high quality plant-based cuisine, or Menu Gordon Jones for a fun dining experience full of delicious surprises.
+Head to OAK for high quality plant-based cuisine, or Menu Gordon Jones for a fun dining experience full of delicious surprises.

 If it’s fine Italian food you’re looking for, head to Sotto Sotto, located in cosy underground alcoves, perfect for a romantic evening meal.
 Or, for traditional Italian fare try Amarone, Martini Restaurant, Ponte Vecchio or Rustico Bistro Italiano.

 There’s also a range of great steak restaurants to satisfy all meat lovers (and non-meat lovers!)
 Try Hudson Steakhouse or Miller & Carter.